russelljjarvis/teiili/docs/scripts/Getting started.md

 cd teili/models/
 source activate myenv
 ```
-and run the following two scripts (if you want to use the default location `/home/you/`:
+and run the following two scripts (if you want to use the default location `/home/you/`):
 ```
-python -m models/neuron_models.py
+python -m neuron_models
-python -m models/synapse_models.py
+python -m synapse_models
 ```
 By default the models will be placed in `~/teiliApps/equations`.
 If you want to place them at a different location follow the instructions below:
 ```